 - Research papers

 The long and short of it

-Whether it’s a case study or report that requires a deeper dive, white papers often range in depth depending on how much there is in the ocean of information to explore.
+Whether it’s a case study or report requiring a deeper dive, white papers often range in depth depending on how much information is in the ocean of information to explore.

 A general guide to white-paper length:

 - Long Form (5,000+ words)

 What can white papers do for a business?